thejimmyg/python-auth-tools/README.md

 ```

 Is it OK to use the state as the key for the code verifier in the client server?
 I think it is.

+The token exchange doesn't check the sub matches the login session.
+If you have obtained the code, you can exchange it.

 ## OAuth Client Credentials Flow